Somnath Bharti

+As a member of the Aam Aadmi Party, Bharti served as a Member of Legislative Assembly (MLA) of Delhi from Malviya Nagar constituency.
+He has previously served as minister of Law, Tourism, Administrative Reforms, Art & Culture in the Government of Delhi, from December 2013 to February 2014 in the first Arvind Kejriwal government.

+He is a practicing lawyer in the Supreme Court of India and Delhi High Court.
+He had represented the Malviya Nagar constituency in the Delhi Legislative Assembly from 2013 till 2025.

 Early life

 Bharti was born in Baranwal Bania family at Hisua Bazar in Nawada.
 He was educated firstly at a local school and went to Patna for intermediate education.
-After completing his post-graduate M.Sc. from IIT Delhi, Bharti pursued a degree in law at Delhi University.
-He served IIT Delhi Alumni Association as its Secretary for 2007-08 and 2011–12 and as IIT Delhi Senator in 2008.
+After completing his post-graduate M.Sc.
+Mathematics from IIT Delhi, Bharti pursued a degree in law at Delhi University.
+He served IIT Delhi Alumni Association as its Secretary for 2007-08 and 2011–12, as a President of IIT DAA in 2012-13 and as IIT Delhi Senator in 2008.